droe/sslsplit/HACKING.md

 latest tagged release, while the `develop` branch is where development happens.
 When preparing a release, there may or may not be a `release/x.y.z` branch off `develop`, but in either case, the tagged release is merged back to `master`.
-Larger features are developed in feature branches off the `develop` branch.
+New features are developed in feature branches off the `develop` branch.

 [4]: http://nvie.com/posts/a-successful-git-branching-model/